-At fiscal year-end, the School's net capital asset balance was \$14,393, a decrease of \$4,112 in comparison with the prior fiscal year.
-This decrease represents current year depreciation.
+At fiscal year-end, the School's net capital asset balance was \$114,202.
+This balance represents current year additions of \$126,891 offset by current year depreciation of \$12,689.
 For more information on capital assets, see Note 5 to the basic financial statements.